bentoml/OpenLLM/README.md

     return answer
 ```

-### HuggingFace Agents
+### Hugging Face Agents

-OpenLLM seamlessly integrates with HuggingFace Agents.
+OpenLLM seamlessly integrates with Hugging Face Agents.

-> **Warning** The HuggingFace Agent is still at experimental stage.
+> **Warning** The Hugging Face Agent is still at experimental stage.
 It is
 > recommended to OpenLLM with
 > `pip install -r nightly-requirements.generated.txt` to get the latest API
-> update for HuggingFace agent.
+> update for Hugging Face agent.

 ```python
 import transformers